 British Library Add MS 74236 Missal ('The Sherborne Missal') Digitized items.
 Irish Script On Screen - Meamram Páipéar Ríomhaire.
 Great Canterbury Psalter.
 Thanks to the patronage of The Polonsky Foundation, the Bibliothèque nationale de France (BnF) and the British Library have established an unprecedented partnership in the field of medieval manuscripts.
 400 manuscripts held by the BnF, and 400 held by the British Library were selected because of their importance for the history of French and English relations in the Middle Ages, as well as for their artistic, historical or literary value.

-Written between the 8th and the 12th centuries, they represent the variety and spread of the intellectual production of the early Middle Ages and the Romanesque era.
+Hunt Curator of Medieval Manuscripts Digital.Bodleian is the online home for Oxford’s special collections in the Bodleian and college libraries.
+Although it is still relatively new – with a second version coming later this year – it encompasses decades’ worth of photography projects.
 Many of Oxford’s medieval manuscripts are represented in some form, but only a portion of these have a full set of high-resolution images such as the Bodleian studio can now produce.
 This sometimes means that you can find multiple versions of the same manuscript.
 Historical images of manuscripts can be useful to researchers trying to determine what an item looked like in the past or aiming to understand the history of its interpretation.

 The period of a thousand years from c.500 to c.1500 saw huge social change, political upheaval, technological revolution, intellectual debate, and artistic innovation across Europe and the wider world.
 In Oxford, medieval studies link disciplines such as Archaeology; Art History; Byzantine Studies; Classics; English; History; European, Middle- and Far-Eastern languages; Music; Philosophy; Theology and Religion; and work with heritage sites and institutions such as the Ashmolean Museum and the Bodleian Library.

-It also offers an interdisciplinary Master’s degree in Medieval Studies.
-If you are interested in receiving regular updates for Medieval Studies at Oxford, register here for the mailing list.
+R 310.
+Memories, manuscripts and medieval ink.
+How often we say 'Send me a note' or even 'Text me'.
+It all seems so easy.
+Carrara Herbal - caption: 'Violet plant' Even more digitised manuscripts - Medieval manuscripts blog.
+Long-term readers of this Blog may be aware that we periodically publish lists of our digitised manuscripts.
 Our last one was published in July 2018 and the wait for a new one is over — here are up-to-date lists of manuscript hyperlinks to make it easier for you to explore our amazing digitised treasures.
 Cause for celebration!
 Musicians and a dog play music and rejoice in a decorated initial at the opening of Psalm 80 (81), 13th-century Psalter, eastern England: Lansdowne MS 431, f.
 64v (detail) There are now 2,535 Ancient, Medieval and Early Modern manuscripts on our Digitised Manuscripts website and more being added all the time.
 For a full list of what is currently available, please see this PDF: Download Full list digitised MSS June 2019.